 - Archaeological Sites: Los Guachimontes

 It is surrounded by four pleasant plazas, arranged in the shape of a cross.
 The Government Palace with a striking stone facade was witness to an important historical event – the attempted assassination of then president Benito Juarez in 1858.
-The many well-preserved churches from the Vice Royal era as well as numerous theatres and museums, a colourful, bustling market below Plaza Guadalajara and a vivid nightlife definitely keep the visitor busy.
+The many well-preserved churches from the Vice Royal era, as well as numerous theatres and museums, a colourful, bustling market below Plaza Guadalajara and a vivid nightlife, definitely keep the visitor busy.
 In the evening, a visit to the Plaza de los Mariachis and listening to their music is a must.
-Take a walking tour of Guadalajara
+A great way to get to know the main sights and monuments is by taking a walking tour of Guadalajara.

 Mariachi and Tequila